Call for applications: Cross-disciplinary Thematic Groups within SLU's Interdisciplinary Academy

 What is a Theme?

 A theme in this call is shaped around a scientific problem that requires collaboration between several disciplines.
 The work within the theme can be about developing perspectives, definitions, concepts, models, working methods, etc. The theme's questions may preferably be exploratory and searching, and be at a stage that makes it not mature enough for ordinary research funding.
-The work of the thematic groups can result in applications for larger projects or seed funds, or for different types of research communication, but do not need to do so.
+The work of the thematic group can result in applications for larger projects or seed funds, or for different types of research communication, but do not need to do so.
 However, there should be clear goals for the work within the theme, and an idea of how these goals contribute to the development of knowledge and practice in the problem area.

 Requirements

-• All researchers who are part of a theme must be employed at SLU.
+• All researchers who are part of a theme must be employed at SLU

-• All researchers included in the theme must hold a doctoral degree.
+• All researchers included in the theme must hold a doctoral degree

 What is the grant used for?